gravity-ui/uikit/src/components/List/README.md

 ### Virtualization

-To enable virtualization, make sure one of the following two conditions is set:
+To enable virtualization, make sure one of these conditions is met:

-1. The `--yc-list-height` variable value is set.
+1. You set the `--yc-list-height` variable value.
 In this case, the list height will be fixed and equal to the value specified in this variable.
-2. Set the `display: flex` style for the list parent container.
+2. You set the `display: flex` style for the list parent container.
 In this case, the list will adapt to the container width.

 ### External management

-Sometimes you may want to manage the activity of items from the keyboard by maintaining the focus on an external item.
+Sometimes, you may want to manage the activity of items from the keyboard by maintaining the focus on an external item.
-The `onKeyDown` event forwarding to a list may help you here:
+The `onKeyDown` event forwarding to a list may help you here.
 Likewise, you can forward `onFocus` and `onBlur` if you need to repeat the behavior when an active item is lost.

 ### Filter